adi2907/llm-repo-digest-creator/README.md

-# llm-repo-digest-creator
-Create a txt file out of any github repo for use in ChatGPT/Claude etc for context

 # LLM Repo Digest 🤖

 A simple shell script to concatenate your source code into a single file for Large Language Models (ChatGPT, Claude, etc.).